yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 This time, instead of just drawing some line or some group of points, we will show triangles.
-The idea is that we should provide points three by three.
+The function `allPoints` will provide a multiple of three points.
+Each three successive point representing the coordinate of each vertex of a triangle.

 <div class="codehighlight">
 <code class="haskell">